-New Brunswick Nova Scotia Newfoundland and Labrador Prince Edward Island Notice of layoff requirements there is a lack of work, due to any reason unforeseen by the employer at the time the notice would otherwise have been given, for such period as the lack of work continues due to that reason; the lay off period is 6 days or less; an employee has refused reasonable alternate employment offered by the employer as an alternative to being laid off; an employee has completed a term of employment that was fixed in the employee is employed for a period of 3 months beyond that period; the employee is doing construction work in the construction industry; the layoff results from the normal seasonal reduction, closure or suspension of an operation; or the employer provides payment in lieu of notice of an amount equal to the pay the employee would have earned during the notice period provided. the number of employees being laid off; if more than one location of the business is affected, the number of employees being laid off at each location and the address of each location; the date on which written notice is being given to employees; the date on which employees' employment is ending; the number of weeks' notice and/or pay in lieu of notice being given to employees; or contact information for an individual who the Department of Labour and Advanced Education can get in touch with if more information about the layoff is needed. the employee is laid off for a period not exceeding 1 week; or the contract of service between the employer and the employee has existed for less than 30 days.
+New Brunswick Nova Scotia Newfoundland and Labrador Prince Edward Island Notice of layoff requirements there is a lack of work, due to any reason unforeseen by the employer at the time the notice would otherwise have been given, for such period as the lack of work continues due to that reason; the lay off period is 6 days or less; an employee has refused reasonable alternate employment offered by the employer as an alternative to being laid off; an employee has completed a term of employment that was fixed in the employment contract, unless the employee is employed for a period of 3 months beyond that period; the employee is doing construction work in the construction industry; the layoff results from the normal seasonal reduction, closure or suspension of an operation; or the employer provides payment in lieu of notice of an amount equal to the pay the employee would have earned during the notice period provided.
+Posting requirements A copy of the notice of layoff required to be given must be posted and made available to all employees. the number of employees being laid off; if more than one location of the business is affected, the number of employees being laid off at each location and the address of each location; the date on which written notice is being given to employees; the date on which employees' employment is ending; the number of weeks' notice and/or pay in lieu of notice being given to employees; or contact information for an individual who the Department of Labour and Advanced Education can get in touch with if more information about the layoff is needed. the employee is laid off for a period not exceeding 1 week; or the contract of service between the employer and the employee has existed for less than 30 days.
 If notice is not given, the employer must pay the employee a sum equivalent to the employee's normal wages for the number of weeks he is entitled to as pay in lieu of notice, exclusive of overtime.
 Most favourable entitlement applies Provisions related to notice of layoffs do not affect any provision in a contract of service, or any recognized custom, by virtue of which an employee or employer is entitled to more notice of layoff or to more favourable compensation during the notice period